fbertran/SelectBoost/README.md

 supp<-c(1,1,1,0,0,0,0,0,0,0)
 minB<-1
 maxB<-2
-stn<-5
+stn<-500
 DATA_exemple<-simulation_DATA(X,supp,minB,maxB,stn)
 str(DATA_exemple)
 #> List of 6
 #>  $ X      : num [1:100, 1:10] -0.44 1.31 1.454 0.607 -1.683 ...
-#>  $ Y      : num [1:100] 0.535 2.048 0.332 -2.465 -3.434 ...
+#>  $ Y      : num [1:100] -0.266 2.473 1.682 -2.036 -3.667 ...
 #>  $ support: num [1:10] 1 1 1 0 0 0 0 0 0 0
 #>  $ beta   : num [1:10] 1.85 1.53 -1.01 0 0 ...
-#>  $ stn    : num 5
+#>  $ stn    : num 500
-#>  $ sigma  : num [1, 1] 0.861
+#>  $ sigma  : num [1, 1] 0.0861
 #>  - attr(*, "class")= chr "simuls"
 ```

 #### Selectboost analysis

-By default $fastboost$ performs $B=100$ resamplings of the model.
+By default `fastboost` performs $B=100$ resamplings of the model.
 As a result, we get a matrix with the proportions of selection of each variable at a given resampling level $c_0$.
 The resampling are designed to take into account the correlation structure of the predictors.
-The correlation used by default is the Pearson Correlation but any can be passed through the $corrfunc$ argument.
+The correlation used by default is the Pearson Correlation but any can be passed through the `corrfunc` argument.
 The $c_0$ value sets the minimum level for which correlations between two predictors are kept in the resampling process.
 The correlation structure is used to group the variables.
-Two groups functions $group\_func\_1$, grouping by thresholding the correlation matrix, and $group\_func\_2$, grouping using community selection, are available but any can be provided using the $group$ argument of the function.
-The $func$ argument is the variable selection function that should be used to assess variable memberships.
-It  defaults to $lasso\_msgps\_AICc$ but many others, for instance for lasso, elastinet, logistic glmnet and network inference with the [Cascade package](http://fbertran.github.io/Cascade/), are provided:
+Two groups functions `group_func_1`, grouping by thresholding the correlation matrix, and `group_func_2`, grouping using community selection, are available but any can be provided using the `group` argument of the function.
+The `func` argument is the variable selection function that should be used to assess variable memberships.
+It  defaults to `lasso_msgps_AICc` but many others, for instance for lasso, elastinet, logistic glmnet and network inference with the [Cascade package](http://fbertran.github.io/Cascade/), are provided:

 * lasso_cv_glmnet_bin_min(X, Y)
 * lasso_cv_glmnet_bin_1se(X, Y)